Central idea: Christ is born. Doctrine: The Christmas mystery. Practical application: Living the Christmas mystery.

 - But this exchange takes place in a surprising way.
 For it to happen, Christ must be formed in us.
-This happens when we are “born from above” or “born of God” by Baptism and the Holy Spirit and we “humble ourselves and become little” (CCC 526).
+This happens when we are “born from above” or “born of God” by Baptism and the Holy Spirit and when we “humble ourselves and become little” (CCC 526).

 - Christ makes this as easy for us as he can by becoming as little as a human being can be.
 “Jesus was born in a humble stable, into a poor family” and “Simple shepherds were the first witnesses to this event.
 In this poverty heaven’s glory was made manifest.”
 (CCC 525)